-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the GCT for other crops.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO

+Payments are included in the GCT for other crops.
+Co-financed from federal and regional budgets.

 Specific variable input subsidies for livestock production

 Pedigree livestock programme - compensation of variable costs (from 2003) - partial compensation of costs of keeping female breeding animals, breeding bulls and the purchase of semen and embryos.
 Starting from 2017, support to pedigree livestock is integrated in the "Support to regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.